ArenKDesai/Aren-s-Notes/Data Ethics & Policy/Public Trust, Institutional Legitimacy, and the Use of Algorithms in Criminal Justice - Duncan Purves & Jeremy Davis.md

 ## Trust, Trustworthiness, and Legitimacy

-The authors use the terms *descriptive* and *normative*, just like those used to describe the science disciplines, to describe legitimacy.
+The authors use the terms *descriptive* and *normative*, just like those used to describe the science disciplines, to describe types of legitimacy.
+Descriptive legi

 ### Quotes